amandathedev/react-evernote-guided-project-chicago-web-062419/process.md

 18. Create, pass, and call a function to display the editForm on click.
 Use state to toggle
 19. Pass selectedNote (now called 'note') from Content to NoteEditor
 20. Display the content as input values in the edit form
+21. Set props equal to state for bodyInput and titleInput in NoteEditor so that it can be changed

 _Questions_